✔️A Year Of Flower Farming: Hard-Earned Wisdom

 Extending the growing season.
 Our biggest pain point this year was, obviously, the weather.
 Our final frost date came at the end of June, meaning plants weren’t getting into the ground until the last week of June, and even July.
 This hurt our production, and also forced us to miss the biggest flower holidays.
 Until we can spring for a high tunnel or greenhouse, we will be investing in some row covers in the hopes we can force a few areas to start producing earlier.

-Grants Hunting.
+Grant Hunting.
 Who knew starting a small business was difficult?
 Just kidding, but only a little.
 We’ll be investing quite a bit of time looking into funding resources for small operations like Ostara’s Grove.

 Garden Structures.
 Ostara’s Grove is a small business based on the same property as my home.
 We bought the place with only personal needs in mind, so it wasn’t exactly farm-ready.
 But hey, that’s where the fun begins!
 Since we don’t have acres of land to play with, we’ll be getting creative.
 Think vertical gardens, pumpkin towers, and ditching those raised beds for in-ground rows.
 I’m a craft girly at heart, so space-saving DIY’s are my absolute jam!